vCloud-DFTBA/Viettel-Digital-Talent-2023/2. Ansible/Le-Trong-Minh/README.md

         docker build -t web_app
 ```

-        Show about image here

-Long in to dockerhub and push image

 In this project, components are declared according to each of its roles.
 Here, `common` will setup `docker`, `nginx` will setup `web server` using nginx, `db` will install `mongodb` and api will be `web backend`.